2022 Los Angeles Rams season: Schedule

 As the defending Super Bowl champions, the Rams earned the right to host the NFL Kickoff Game against the Buffalo Bills at SoFi Stadium.
 This was also the first season in which the NFC teams played nine regular season home games as per the new seventeen game schedule.
-By also playing an away game against the Chargers, in addition to not being the designated home team for any neutral site games, the 2022 Rams became the first team to play ten regular season games in their home stadium.
+By also playing an away game against the Chargers, in addition to not being the designated home team for any neutral site games, the 2022 Rams became the first team in modern NFL history to play ten regular season games in their home stadium.
+(There are some teams who did this early in NFL history; for example, the 1921 Chicago Staleys (now Bears) played ten consecutive games in Cubs Park (now Wrigley Field) from October 16 to December 18.

 On May 10, the NFL announced that the Rams would host the Denver Broncos as part of a Christmas Day triple-header on December 25.
 The game kicked off at 1:30 p.m.
 PST, and was televised by CBS and Nickelodeon.

 The remainder of the Rams' 2022 schedule was announced on May 12.

 Note: Intra-division opponents are in bold text.